Open-ET/openet-disalexi/README.rst

 OpenET Namespace Package
 ========================

 Each OpenET model should be stored in the "openet" folder (namespace).
-The benefit of the namespace package is that each ET model can be tracked in separate repositories but called as a "dot" submodule of the main openet module,
+The benefit of the namespace package is that each ET model can be tracked in separate repositories but called as a "dot" submodule of the main openet module.

 .. code-block:: console